 While we think of them as worms, these are actually young caterpillars and are in the larval stage of the moths they turn into.
 Some of them blend in quite well, making it difficult to find them on your plants.

 If you notice big, green, juicy-looking worms on your tomato plants 🤢 you probably have a tomato hornworm problem.
 These suckers can get up to 5 inches long, that’s like the length of a dollar bill!

-Hornworms not actually “worms”, they are actually caterpillars that eventually turn into moths.
+Hornworms are not actually “worms”, they are caterpillars that eventually turn into moths.
 And, if you live in the southern US, they might actually be tobacco hornworms.

 How to Get Rid of Tomato Hornworms

 There are a few different ways you can get rid of tomato worms.
 The options below are the most “natural” ways I know of.

 While there are more options that involve chemicals and chemical-based sprays, I don’t want that soaking into my tomato plants and me eventually eating that.

 Find Them at Night With a Blacklight Flashlight

 This is so gross, but it is quite effective.
 You can pick up a blacklight flashlight on Amazon for around $10.